pjobson/onion_omega2p_experiments/README.md

     mkdir ~/.ssh
     dropbearkey -t rsa -f ~/.ssh/id_rsa

+If you already generated an rsa key perhaps stored on an SD card, you may get the following error.

+	Generating key, this may take a while...
+	Couldn't create new file /root/.ssh/id_rsa: File exists
+	Exited: Failed to generate key.

+Don't worry, just continue on.

     dropbearkey -y -f ~/.ssh/id_rsa | sed -n 2p > ~/.ssh/id_rsa.pub

 ### SSH to Omega without Password